Online Film screenings featuring six films from the capital of Germany!

 From 6 to 27 December 2020 the Goethe-Instituts Indonesia, Thailand and Malaysia are jointly presenting the online film festival entitled Darling, Berlin!
 Berlin Sayang!
 Berlin, Teerak!

-HOW TO WATCH THE FILMS AND JOIN THE YOUTUBE PREMIERE:
+HOW TO WATCH THE FILMS AND ATTEND THE YOUTUBE PREMIERE:

-After each premiere, the films remain avaiblabe until 27 December 2020.
+After each premiere, the films will be freely accessible until December 27, 2020.

 The film offers a view of Germany from the outside, but it is also a film for everyone who has ever loved a place and had to leave it.
 It is also a swan song from a British woman for the beautiful dream of Europe, a thank you and a farewell.